-Title of each class of securities to be registered Amount to be registered Proposed maximum offering price per share (2) Proposed maximum aggregate offering price(1)(2) Amount of registration fee(3) Common Stock, par value \$0.01 per share 28,750,000 \$34.21 \$983,537,500.00 \$113,992.00
+Proposed maximum Title of each class of securities to be registered aggregate offering price(1)(2) Amount of registration fee Common Stock, par value \$0.01 per share \$100,000,000 \$11,590

-- (1) Includes 3,750,000 shares of common stock that the underwriters have the option to purchase from BancWest Corporation, a subsidiary of BNP Paribas. - Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(c) under the Securities Act of 1933.
-The price per share and aggregate offering price are based on the average of the high and low price of the registrant's common stock on January 25, 2017, as reported on the NASDAQ Global Select Market. - (3) Previously paid \$11,590.
+- (1) Includes shares of common stock that the underwriters have the option to purchase from BancWest Corporation, a subsidiary of BNP Paribas. - (2) Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933.